Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max participates in the CNS as well but as a strategist/crewman.
 His resposibilities is to aid the Cyebrvators that compete in this league.
 However this is not enough for him.
 Max wants to be a fighter as well.
 There is only one problem, Max doesn't have a tail.

 Tails are what allows Cybervator to fuse with Cyber.Beast, without one it is impossible to be a Cybervator.
-However that all changes when he stumbles across an acient technology hidden away along with all of its secrets.
+However that all changes when he stumbles across an ancient technology hidden away along with all of its secrets.

 ## Brainstorm
 - Episodes: 22-52